Mandate and roles

 To achieve the three main objectives of the Official Languages Act, the Commissioner of Official Languages of Canada carries out the following roles:

 The Commissioner of Official Languages of Canada protects the language rights of Canadians and promotes the equality of both official languages in Canadian society.
 As an ombudsman, the Commissioner receives and reviews complaints and, if required, investigates them.
-This is done either through a facilitated resolution process or a formal investigation.
+This is done either through a facilitated resolution process or a formal investigation process.
 He also conducts investigations on his own initiative, when appropriate.
 Areas of investigation include:

 - the right of any member of the Canadian public to use English or French to communicate with and receive services from federal institutions, as provided for in the Official Languages Act;